This competition is finished.

-Rules for the Euro 2016 Stock Market Game
+Rules for the Premier League 2018/19 Stock Market Game

 Final value of stocks

-At the beginning of the game, each player gets 300,000 ₵ or 300 k₵ in cash.
-A player can at any time purchase a set of stocks from the bank.
-The price for a set of 1 stock of each team is 6,300 ₵.
-Players cannot purchase individual stocks from the bank, only compete sets.
-Players can buy and sell individual stocks to other players by placing orders.
+At the start of the game, each player gets 300,000 ₵ or 300 k₵ in cash.
+At any time you can purchase a set of stocks from the bank.
+The price for a set of 1 stock of each team is 6,950 ₵.

-If a player doesn't trade at all during the game, he would finish with the initial 300 k₵, no matter who wins the Euro.
+If a player didn't trade at all, that player would finish with the initial 300 k₵.
 Skillful trading, that means predicting changes in stock prices earlier than other players, will raise the value of a player's portfolio.

-- Sell up to 40 stocks of Switzerland for 185 ₵ or more.
+- Sell up to 40 stocks of Tottenham for 315 ₵ or more.

 An order may also have an expiry date, for example

-- Buy up to 10 stocks of Belgium for 165 ₵ or less, and this order expires when Belgium's next game starts.
+- Buy up to 10 stocks of Liverpool for 365 ₵ or less, and this order expires when Liverpool's next game starts.

 - Stocks are never split up into fractions of stocks.